AutomationML/AMLEngine2.1/Documentation/Aml.Engine.XML/IXMLWrapper/Exists.md

 IXMLWrapper.Exists Property
 ===========================
-AutomationML 2.1 APIDetermines, if this instance is wrapped around an existing XML node
+Determines, if this instance is wrapped around an existing XML node

   **Namespace:**  [Aml.Engine.XML][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)